-Demand for fibre cement cladding continues to grow in Australia as it provides increased flexibility with designs and takes up less floor space than brick cladding – as it doesn’t add much to wall thickness.
-Between 4.5mm HardieFlex Sheets and 27mm the Matrix Cladding Panel and Cavity.
-Brick veneer, on the other hand, adds a significant 160mm to wall thickness (110mm brick width and 50mm cavity width).
-The considerable weight of the bricks also needs to sit on a specially designed slab edge whereas James Hardie’s cladding simply hangs off the frame providing bracing and enabling bold designs and articulation.
+Demand for fibre cement cladding continues to grow in Australia as it provides design flexibility and takes up less floor space than brick cladding.
+It doesn’t add much to wall thickness.
+Cladding with Hardie™ Flex Sheets adds just 4.5mm to the timber frame.
+Matrix™ Cladding, on the other hand, which uses the Cavity Construction method of installation, adds 27mm to the wall thickness.
+Brick veneer, by comparison, adds a significant 160mm to wall thickness (110mm brick width plus 50mm cavity width) meaning all external wall frames have to be brought inwards on the floorplan and that takes up valuable floor space.
+The considerable weight of the bricks also needs to sit on a specially designed slab edge whereas Hardie™ cladding is simply affixed to the houses frame providing bracing and enabling bold designs and articulation.

 When architects talk about designing with lightweight materials they’re referring the opportunity to design interesting shapes and overhangs due to the absence of heavyweight materials like bricks and stone.
 The Hardie™ external cladding range by James Hardie offers a variety of textured or grooved cladding panels; shiplap cladding boards or overlapping weatherboards.
 These different styles can be an alternative to brick veneer and be used singularly or in combination to achieve classic or modern home designs.

 Around three quarters of Australian homes are built with timber frames.
 The frame is constructed first, then the roof installed, the windows and doors installed and then exterior cladding to get the building to lock-up stage.